 Fieldwork and all its companies are committed to the protection and safeguarding of personal data collected from persons who are (a) consumers, (b) patients relating to health information and (c) business individuals or entities relating to business information.

 YOUR PRIVACY IS IMPORTANT TO US.
 Fieldwork Inc. respects the privacy of respondents and individuals who respond to electronic information requests.
 When you register to become a market research participant with Fieldwork Inc., your contact information and other demographic information is added to our database of potential market research participants so that we can contact you when a market research study is being conducted that you may qualify for.
 To protect the identity and confidentiality of participants in our database, Fieldwork Inc. does not resell or redistribute information linked with your personal identification to anyone outside of our company without your expressed permission.
+Additionally, Fieldwork complies with all market United States research industry codes and standards as well as all relevant federal and state laws with respect to privacy including, but not limited to, the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the Child Online Privacy and Protection Act (“COPPA”), the General Data Protection Regulation (“GDPR”) (Regulation (EU) 2017/679 and the recently enacted California Consumer Privacy Act (CCPA).

 Information we collect: